 The inaugural flight of the A321neo bound for Brisbane, which happened on July 2, 2018, marks the first of the many time a single-aisle aircraft to fly non-stop from PH to Australia.
 Soon, the fleet will also connect the Philippines non-stop to more Australian and Asian destinations.

-Philippine Airlines, the country’s flag carrier and the first airline in Asia, seems to be unstoppable in their quest to achieve five-star rating sooner.
-Now a Skytrax-certified 4-Star airline, the first and the only one in the Philippines, it continues to improve their services and give passengers the quality and hospitality the Philippines is known for.
+Philippine Airlines, the country’s flag carrier and the first airline in Asia, seems to be unstoppable in its quest to achieve a five-star rating sooner.
+Now a Skytrax-certified 4-Star airline, the first and the only one in the Philippines, it continues to improve its services and give passengers the quality and hospitality the Philippines is known for.

 WHAT'S IN THIS GUIDE?

 Why Airbus A321neo?

 Philippine Airlines is committed to giving optimum service to its patrons.
 With A321neo, it’s now possible to have direct non-stop flights to medium-range routes with medium-sized traffic.

 What makes Airbus A321neo different?